btakita/briantakita.com/src/posts/why-say-history-when-you-can-say-story.md

 History can also be used for story since the vernacular usage of history includes fiction worlds, geological events, & events in the physical Universe.

 The defining line is blurred.
 Story & History can be used Interchangeably.
+The usages of Story & History are connected.
+Enjoy the connection.